nikhil16kulkarni/TourMate/README.md

 1. Clone the repository: git clone https://github.com/nikhil16kulkarni/TourMate.git</br>
 2. Install necessary packages for frontend and backend.</br>
-3. For Frontend: Download the latest version of Bootstrap and set up React.js.</br>
+3. For Frontend: Download the latest version of Bootstrap.</br>
 4. For Backend: Install Node.js, Python, and Django. </br>
 5. Implement PayPal Payment Gateway: Utilize the PayPal API to integrate secure payment transactions.</br>
 6. Integrate Amadeus API: Access a wide range of accommodations for hotel bookings using the Amadeus API.</br>